U.S. News Rankings

-When applying to Ohio Wesleyan University, it's important to note the application deadline is rolling, and the early action deadline is December 15.
+When applying to Ohio Wesleyan University, it's important to note the application deadline is rolling, and the early action deadline and the early decision deadline are January 15 and November 15, respectively.
 Scores for either the ACT or SAT test are due March 1.
 The application fee at Ohio Wesleyan University is $35.
-It is more selective, with an acceptance rate of 69.8 percent.
+It is more selective, with an acceptance rate of 73.6 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||73.6%|

 The student-faculty ratio at Ohio Wesleyan University is 11:1, and the school has 69.1 percent of its classes with fewer than 20 students.
 The most popular majors at Ohio Wesleyan University include: Social Sciences; Biological and Biomedical Sciences; Business, Management, Marketing, and Related Support Services; Psychology; and Visual and Performing Arts.
 The average freshman retention rate, an indicator of student satisfaction, is 83.3 percent.

 Ohio Wesleyan University has a total undergraduate enrollment of 1,821, with a gender distribution of 45.2 percent male students and 54.8 percent female students.
 At this school, 90 percent of the students live in college-owned, -operated, or -affiliated housing and 10 percent of students live off campus.
 Ohio Wesleyan University is part of the NCAA III athletic conference.

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|